 Edinburgh Ice Rink: Location of Edinburgh's Christmas Ice Rink, how much tickets cost and opening times

+Edinburgh Christmas ice rink: How to book Edinburgh ice skating tickets, prices and ice rink opening times

-As Edinburgh’s Christmas Ice Rink opens in the heart of the City Centre, here's everything you need to know about the ice rink – including ticket prices, how long it’s here for and Edinburgh Ice Rink opening times
+As Edinburgh’s Christmas Ice Rink opens in the City Centre, here's everything you need to know about the ice rink – including ticket prices, how long it’s here for and Edinburgh Ice Rink opening times

 Read More

-This year’s ice rink will be sponsored by Lidl, with the ice rink known as ‘Lidl on Ice’ taking over a large portion of George Street between Charlotte Square and Castle Street as a long and winding arena for skaters to whizz up and down.
+This year’s ice rink will be sponsored by Lidl, with the ice rink known as ‘Lidl on Ice’ taking over a large portion of George Street between Charlotte Square and Castle Street as a long and winding arena for skaters to enjoy.

-With everyone from experienced skaters to cautious first timers on the ice keen to put on their skates and have a try, here’s what you need to know about the Edinburgh ice rink as it opens in the heart of the Capital for the festive season.
+Here’s everything you need to know about booking tickets for Edinburgh’s ice rink, how much it costs and how long it will be open on George Street.

 The Edinburgh’s Christmas ice rink is currently open on Monday to Friday from 12.30pm to 9.15pm, with skate slot times extended on weekends from 10.15am to 9.15pm.